Last Updated on October 31, 2024 by Matt Musico

 Minnesota Twins: Goose Goslin, 7 Home Runs

 Can you believe we finally have a Twins home run king that’s not Harmon Killebrew?
-I can’t believe it either, but he only hit three postseason home runs during his career.
+I can’t believe it either, but he only hit three postseason home runs.
 So, Goose Goslin more than doubled the legendary Minnesota slugger.

 The Senators and their outfielder didn’t make it back to the Fall Classic until 1933.
-While his OPS looked much more human (.736), he racked up the final postseason home run of his career in the process.
+While his OPS looked much more human (.736), he racked up the final postseason home run of his career.

 New York Mets: Daniel Murphy, 7 Home Runs

-Daniel Murphy reached the postseason with the Mets once during his time with the club, which came in 2015.
+Daniel Murphy reached the postseason with the Mets once, which came in 2015.
 It was a memorable run as New York reached the World Series.
 They wouldn’t have gotten it there if Murphy hadn’t temporarily turned into Babe Ruth for the NLDS and NLCS.

-It took him 538 plate appearances to slug 14 home runs during the regular season that year.
+It took him 538 plate appearances to slug 14 home runs during the regular season.
 Yet, he needed just 39 trips to the plate in the postseason to hit half that number.
 Murphy’s bat disappeared once the Mets reached the Fall Classic (.470 OPS in 25 plate appearances).
-However, his work prior to that will be talked about amongst Mets fans for a long time.
+However, his work before that will be talked about in New York for a long time.

 New York Yankees: Bernie Williams, 22 Home Runs

 The Yankees have made the playoffs quite a few times over the years.
-Winning 27 titles will do that, and it’s evidenced by their postseason home run leaderboard.
-There are 12 different sluggers with at least 10 homers in the postseason, with two reaching 20.
-Bernie Williams reigns supreme among them all, including Derek Jeter, who is the other player with 20.
+There are 12 sluggers with at least 10 homers in the postseason, with two reaching 20.
+Bernie Williams reigns supreme, while Derek Jeter is the other player with 20.

-Williams had many opportunities to compile the number of homers he hit.
+Williams had many opportunities to reach the top of this leaderboard.
 The outfielder slugged more than two in a single series just twice (it was three on both occasions).
 His playoff slash line of .275/.371/.480 is quite good, but it pales in comparison to what he did through this first three postseason series.

 In the 1995 ALDS against the Mariners, Williams slashed .429/.571/.810 with two homers and five RBI.
 During the 1996 ALDS against the Rangers, he hit .467/.500/1.067 with three homers and five RBI.
 To top it off, Williams won ALCS MVP honors in 1996 after hitting .474/.583/.947 with two more homers and six RBI.